-Flore Costume ‘16 never imagined she’d go to college in Vermont.
+Flore Costume ‘16 never imagined going to college in Vermont.
 But then, growing up in Brooklyn, Costume’s imagination was sparked in learning about global warming.
 “It felt huge and big, and I wasn’t hearing a lot about it,” says Costume, who decided to attend the High School for Environmental Studies (HSES) in Manhattan — and then, in a twist, the University of Vermont Rubenstein School of Environment and Natural Resources.

 “A lot of my friends went during spring break for a campus tour, which encouraged me to think about considering UVM as a school,” says Costume, now working at UVM’s Sustainability Learning Community student residence.
 “It ended up being a good thing.”